creativekids11/Breast-Cancer-Mammography-Segmentation/README.md

 # Testing Part
 * For testing the simple and fast cv2 platform is made with guide printed in terminal on execution
 * There is also a adaptive CLAHE feature which helps in giving the model more confidence on confusing images
-* The inference is done on 1024 x 1024 and 512 x 512 sizes of image.
-Such that the model being trained on 512 sized images tends to find more finer and small minute parts of cancer!